 The committee recommendation is the same as recommended by City officers.

-That Council ADOPTS the revised Payments to Employees in Addition to a Contract or Award Policy provided as Attachment 1 to this Report.
+That Council ADOPTS the revised Payments to Employees in Addition to a Contract or Award Policy provided as Attachment 1 to Report CJ182-10/18.

 To access this attachment on electronic document, click here: Attach9brf181009.pdf